Ashok0/EnderalVREssentials/README.md

 [**The Sharper Eye v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/46999/?tab=files): Get rid of the blur and grey mist in your headset which are clouding your vision.
 This VR-enabled ReShade build and preset provide the most performance-friendly sharpening filter for Skyrim VR bundled with a subtle touch of contrast, brightness and saturation.
 All configurable to your liking.

 [**xSHADOWMANx's DLL Loader v1.0.0.4**](https://www.nexusmods.com/skyrimspecialedition/mods/3619?tab=files): DLL Loader for Dragonborn Speaks Naturally.

-[**Synthesis v0.18.3**](https://github.com/Mutagen-Modding/Synthesis): A framework and GUI to construct a single Bethesda game patch from many patcher sources.
-Designed to allow any program to work as a patcher as long as it conforms to the CLI API.

-[**Nemesis Unlimited Behavior Engine v0.84-beta**](https://github.com/ShikyoKira/Project-New-Reign---Nemesis-Main/releases): An animation framework that enables behavior mods like CGO, SkySA, Ultimate Combat and most FNIS dependent mods to work together.

 ## Included Mods (Mod Organizer 2)
 [**Enderal SE v2.0.8**](https://www.nexusmods.com/enderalspecialedition/mods/1?tab=files): Complete Enderal for Skyrim Special Edition.